SAP-samples/teched2023-DT162/exercises/ex0/README.md

 ## Step 2: Add the Launchpad_Admin Role Collection to your User

 Adding the **Launchpad_Admin** Role Collection to a user allows them to access the admin application (also known as Site Manager).
-For users consuming the Site and it’s content later on the **Launchpad_External_User** role collcetion needs to be assigned.
+For users consuming the Site and it’s content later on the **Launchpad_External_User** role collection needs to be assigned.

 1. Navigate to **Security > Users** and find your user in the list.
 Click on it to open the user details.